exclamaforte/diode/docs_src/getting_started.rst

 Before starting, ensure you have:

-* A CUDA-compatible GPU (recommended for training)
+* Access to your target hardware
-* PyTorch with CUDA support installed
+* PyTorch nightlies
-* The Diode toolkit properly installed
+* The Diode toolkit
-* Access to the matmul_toolkit.py script

 Step 1: Data Collection
 -----------------------